Professor Natkunam Ketheesan

 Graduate Cert.
 Education, University of Queensland, Australia

 Sikder S, Williams NL, Sorenson AE, Alim MA, Vidgen ME, Moreland NJ, Rush CM, Simpson RS, Govan BL, Norton RE, Cunningham MW, McMillan DJ, Sriprakash KS, Ketheesan N (2018) Group G streptococcus induces an autoimmune IL-17A/IFN-γ mediated carditis in the Lewis rat model of Rheumatic Heart Disease.
-Journal of Infectious Diseases (Accepted for Publication 62737R1)
+Journal of Infectious Diseases 218(2):324-335.
+Front Cover Illustration (Volume 218, Issue 2, 15 July 2018)

 Morris JL, Bridson TL, Alim MA, Rush CM, Rudd DM, Govan BL, Ketheesan N (2016) Development of a diet-induced murine model of diabetes featuring cardinal metabolic and pathophysiological abnormalities of type 2 diabetes.
 Biology Open; 5(8):1149-62